To visualise how the Slow Screen works we had to sometimes speed up the footage by 800 percent.

 and develop a system to rotate each of the mechanical pixels individually in order to

-regulate and diffuse the light that comes through the screen.
+regulate and diffuse the light that comes through the windows.
 Additionally, this would

 allow the museum to use this large screen to communicate short messages.